-We are truly grateful to our valuable clients for their strong support and thankful to our partners in the international reinsurance market for the excellent backing we have received.
-We would like to thank also the management and staff for their dedication, loyalty, sincerity and commitment which has made this achievement possible and we look forward to the continuity of that in the coming year.
+We are grateful to our clients for their support to the company and to our current partners in the international reinsurance market.
+We are also thankful to our previous leader Swiss Re for their past support and hope that we will be able to find opportunities to work with them again in the future.
+We also would like to thank our management and staff for their dedication, loyalty and sincerity and for the excellent performance for the company during the year 2019.